cynkra/fledge/README.md

 You can always edit `NEWS.md` and call `finalize_version()` again.
 Both the commit and the tag will be updated.

+To undo the last version update, call `unbump_version()`.
+This comes with a number of safety checks and might not work in all circumstances.

 ## Caveats

 If you rebase after creating a tag, you need to call